 ‘Pause’ prospects at a certain Engagement Studio stage, to hold them at one step without pausing the whole program (which halt every other prospect’s progress through the program).

-Simply, an ‘Apply Tags’ action step with a long wait time, will hold prospects until the time passes, or you remove the step from the program.
+An “Apply Tags” action step with a long wait time will hold prospects there until the time passes, or until you remove the step from the program.

 7. Prioritize Engagement Programs